Terkwood/BUGOUT/README.md

 AI and allows it to communicate with the rest of the backend services.
 We run it using a [systemd script](./tinybrain/tinybrain.service).

 We have some [poorly written notes](./tinybrain/README.md) about building KataGo, but they are _specific to NVIDIA Jetson Nano + ARM_.
 You're on your own if you want to get everything hooked up via x86_64.

+We don't currently have a path for you to connect KataGo + tinybrain to the rest of your system, locally.